May I present the new leaner, meaner Aether Winnower.

-Delivery - This will ship via UPS in 2-3 boxes (or more if you need the Champion and/or the Shop-vac).
+Delivery - This will ship via UPS or DHL (USA and internationally respectively) in 2 boxes, 24" and 30" cubic, 45 lb each (more if the Champion and/or the Shop-vac are added).
 Some assembly will be required, but only a wrench and screwdriver will be needed.
 Directions will of course be included and as much phone and/or e-mail support as required for no extra fee.
 Feedback on the manual and directions is HIGHLY requested.

 A few other details.